duanitam/budget-app-react/README.md

 # budget-app-react

-Expenses management tool, Built with ReactJS, Redux, NodeJS, Express.js.
+Expenses management tool, built with ReactJS, Redux, NodeJS, Express.js.
 Includes users authentication with firebase.
 Use the budget-app to track your expenses.
-After authenticating with your Google account (Firebase), you will be able to get into your personal space with all your listed expenses.
+Authenticate with Google account (Firebase), and get into personal space with all the listed expenses for this account.
-You can easily add, edit, remove and filter expenses from the list.
+Easily add, edit, remove and filter expenses from the list.

 ## Scripts